transparentstats/transparentstats-website/README.md

 - [public/](public/): The directory output directory, into which the contents of `content/` (after being compiled) and the contents of `static/` are copited when the website is built. **Do not edit directly**.

+## Edit a page
+1. Clone this repository locally.
+2. Open the Rproj project in RStudio.
+You may need to run `install.packages('blogdown')` the first time.
+3. Open the Rmd file in `content/` or `content/blog/`
+4. Save.
+And Click the "Knit" above the editor.
+5. Click `Build Website` in the `Build` tab on the right.
+6. Commit the changes to git and push to github.
+7. You may need to do a PR and merge if you've forked the repo.

 ## Add a page

 1. Clone this repository locally.